 If you’re sick, and don’t feel like going out, t’s convenient to stay indoors and use some home remedies for chest congestion.
 Chest congestion is a heaviness and pressure in the as a result of an obstruction to the flow of oxygen into the lungs.
 Chest congestion can happen as a result of various ailments like the flu, common cold, viral infections or even heart disease.
-It may also happen due to a buildup of mucus and can lead to asthma and other respiratory problems.
+It may also happen due to a buildup of mucus and can lead to asthma, bronchitis and other respiratory problems.
 Symptoms of congestion include difficulty in breathing, wheezing and pressure on chest.

 - Onion: Onions have antiseptic and anti-bacterial properties and can help prevent infection.
 To use onions as a home remedy against chest congestion extract juice of one onion and mix equal parts lemon juice, honey and water to make a mixture.
 Use this mixture lukewarm everyday for relief.
 Sautéing sliced onions in olive oil and eating also cures congestion.

 - Hot Tea: Teas with different herbs like ginger, cardamom and peppermint is one the best natural medicine for chest congestion that can help ease congestion along with sore throats.
 Hot teas give relief by loosening phlegm and soothing.
 They also contain essential nutrients that help boost the body’s natural immune system.

 - Spicy foods: Spicy foods like cayenne pepper and chili powder can clear blocked up sinuses and bronchial tubes.
 Capsaicin; the active ingredient in cayenne pepper has been found to decrease congestion when nasally administered.
 It is also widely used to treat pain and inflammation.
 Eating spices like chilies and jalapenos can help against chest congestion by loosening mucus and clearing up the sinuses.